 Even though Berliners have a reputation for speaking excellent English, there are still true adult beginners to be found.
 Excellent German skills are a huge help with these groups, and speaking German will generally help you as a job candidate.
 There are also some job opportunities only available to people who speak German as well as English, such as teaching in the Volkshochschulen.

 Because the market is so competitive, it helps to have at least a CELTA under your belt.
 Without that qualification, or a lot of experience, you’ll most likely have a hard time finding work.
+Luckily, it’s relatively easy to get a CELTA qualification, provided you are willing to invest four weeks and a bit of money.
+There are training centers in almost every country, so you should be able tick it off your list before actually moving to Berlin.

 Don’t expect a 9-to-5 schedule

 Full-time staff positions are rare for English teachers in Berlin, so most work freelance.
 This usually means irregular schedules and a lot of time on the U-Bahn.
 I like having my mornings free for other projects, and I don’t mind digging into a great novel on my commute, so, depending on your personality, you might see this as an advantage.
 For others, it might make you want to pull your hair out.
+Another option is to work from home and teach remotely.

 The red tape is no joke